catfoolyou/Block-Bypass/README.md

 Apparently all of the methods on that page were patched and no longer work, so see below for proper instructions.

-## Lightspeed agent - THIS MIGHT HAVE BEEN PATCHED!
+## Lightspeed agent - THIS HAS BEEN PATCHED!
-The method described there does not actually work, the only way to kill Lightspeed agent on an FCPS chromebook is as follows:
+~~The method described there does not actually work, the only way to kill Lightspeed agent on an FCPS chromebook is as follows:~~
-1) Open the task manager (esc + the circle button)
-2) Go to the bottom and look for the green lightspeed agent icon
-3) Start spamming Enter to kill the extension (tabs will crash, but you can reopen them later)
-4) Repeat step 3 until the extension icon no longer appears in the list
-5) Go to a website you know that is blocked (such as [catfoolyou.github.io](https://catfoolyou.github.io)), If you did everything right the site should not be blocked.
+~~1) Open the task manager (esc + the circle button)~~ ~~2) Go to the bottom and look for the green lightspeed agent icon~~ ~~3) Start spamming Enter to kill the extension (tabs will crash, but you can reopen them later)~~ ~~4) Repeat step 3 until the extension icon no longer appears in the list~~ ~~5) Go to a website you know that is blocked (such as [catfoolyou.github.io](https://catfoolyou.github.io)), If you did everything right the site should not be blocked.~~

-Another way to remove extensions like Lightspeed would be to use [ext-remover](https://github.com/3kh0/ext-remover), although most of them have been patched.
+~~Another way to remove extensions like Lightspeed would be to use [ext-remover](https://github.com/3kh0/ext-remover), although most of them have been patched.~~

-## Disable automatic updates
+## Disable automatic updates (Also patched)
-To prevent chromeOS from updating and patching certain exploits, you need to disable updates.
+~~To prevent chromeOS from updating and patching certain exploits, you need to disable updates.
 For this you will need to use [CAUB](https://github.com/red-stone-network/bypass-central/blob/main/chromebooks/caub.md), which is available [here](https://github.com/catfoolyou/Block-Bypass/blob/main/chrome%20automatic%20update%20blocker.html).
-Not sure if this works though.
+Not sure if this works though.~~

 ## Downgrading (untested)
 The chromebooks are on version 124, and it should theoretically be possible to downgrade to 120 (the lowest possible version in kernver 3)